 Felony murder and murder with a firearm are both felonies of the highest degree and these defendants are facing capital charges.
 However, the prosecution would need to prove beyond a reasonable doubt that the defendants murdered and attempted to murder another victim for the purpose of personal gain or any of the possible conditions that could trigger a capital murder prosecution.

 Felony murder is any death that occurs during the commission of a felony.
 It is also charged the same as first-degree murder.
-In this case, because the other perpetrator was there and ostensibly firing shots, he will face first-degree murder charges.
+In this case, because the other perpetrator was there and ostensibly fired shots, he will face first-degree murder charges.

 Talk to a West Palm Beach Criminal Defense Attorney